tristan957/tristan.partin.io/content/blog/personal-site-architecture-v2.md

 site and its domain were being managed by Vercel.

-Recently in open source circles, I had heard been hearing about this service called {{< link "https://plausible.io" "Plausible Analytics" >}}.
+Recently in open source circles, I had heard been hearing about this service called [Plausible Analytics](https://plausible.io).
 I have a deep disdain for being tracked on the internet by the likes of internet giants, so I never had Google Analytics on my site or frankly any analytics.
 I figured with the money I was saving no longer paying for an EC2 and Route 53, I would evaluate Plausible's free trial and see what I thought of it.
 With that goal in mind, I setup my trial account to today for free, and am going to see what types of things I can learn about my miniscule amount of readers, and see if it is worth the couple dollars a month for the hosted variant.
 The service itself is open source, and the code is hosted on GitHub which immediately caught my attention.
 Plausible also isn't an advertising company, so the small amount of data they collect stays with them.
 For people browsing my site, Plausible will collect data like the number of concurrent users, recently visited pages, countries of origin, and number of visits a month.
 Plausible also has a feature where you can open up your analytics page for the world to see.
 I didn't see a way to do this in the free trial, but rest assured, I will be opening my analytics page up for the public to see, so that way you all can see the exact same data that I see.
 You'll hopefully see that it isn't much, and that the data is extremely anonymous compared to competitors.

 ## Conclusion